grzesieklog/maxload/README.md

 `maxload` increase priority of controled process if system load is between 75-40% of set border and still decreasing.
 This case required to `maxload` must by executes as superuser (`root`).

+##Negative impact of pause executing process
+Pauses in executing process can make the process will not work correctly.
+Daemon is not good task for running via `maxload`.
+Generally linear tasks is good to run via `maxload`.

 ##Demonstration video
 You can see how `maxload` works on this video: [How works maxload](https://youtu.be/IwpuLnNWhrY)